Granton boning knife – precise removal of bones and fat

 Quality knife with over 400 years of experience

-Practical advantages for everyday use
+Practical advantages in everyday use

 Maintenance and care

-With the Granton boning knife, you will receive:
+With the Granton boning knife you get:

 - An ergonomic handle in red polypropylene for a secure grip